 throughout the year.
 The shortest days are some 23 hours, 59 minutes

-and 40 seconds long and occur around 15 September, while the longest
+and 40 seconds long and occur around the 15th of September, while the longest

-reasons for these variations are complex, and are explained in details
+reasons for these variations are complex, and are explained in detail

 Watches are based on the convenient assumption that all days in